+The Ombudsman shall submit to the Board Governance Committee his or her substantive evaluation to the Reconsideration Request within 15 days of the Ombudsman’s receipt of the Reconsideration Request.
+The Board Governance Committee shall thereafter promptly proceed to review and consideration.

+For those Reconsideration Requests involving matters for which the Ombudsman has, in advance of the filing of the Reconsideration Request, taken a position while performing his role as the Ombudsman pursuant to Article 5 of these Bylaws, or involving the Ombudsman’s conduct in some way, the Ombudsman shall recuse himself and the Board Governance Committee shall review the Reconsideration Request without involvement by the Ombudsman.

-11.The Board Governance Committee may ask the ICANN staff for its views on the matter, which comments shall be made publicly available on the Website.
+The Board Governance Committee may ask ICANN Staff for its views on a Reconsideration Request, which comments shall be made publicly available on the Website.

-12.The Board Governance Committee may request additional information or clarifications from the requestor, and may elect to conduct a meeting with the requestor by telephone, email or, if acceptable to the party requesting reconsideration, in person.
-A requestor may ask for an opportunity to be heard; the Board Governance Committee’s decision on any such request is final.
+The Board Governance Committee may request additional information or clarifications from the Requestor, and may elect to conduct a meeting with the Requestor by telephone, email or, if acceptable to the Requestor, in person.
+A Requestor may also ask for an opportunity to be heard.
+The Board Governance Committee’s decision on any such request is final.
 To the extent any information gathered in such a meeting is relevant to any recommendation by the Board Governance Committee, it shall so state in its recommendation.

-13.The Board Governance Committee may also request information relevant to the request from third parties.
+The Board Governance Committee may also request information relevant to the request from third parties.
 To the extent any information gathered is relevant to any recommendation by the Board Governance Committee, it shall so state in its recommendation.
-Any information collected from third parties shall be provided to the requestor.
+Any information collected by ICANN from third parties shall be provided to the Requestor.

-14.The Board Governance Committee shall act on a Reconsideration Request on the basis of the public written record, including information submitted by the party seeking reconsideration or review, by the ICANN staff, and by any third party.
+The Board Governance Committee shall act on a Reconsideration Request on the basis of the public written record, including information submitted by the party seeking reconsideration or review, by the ICANN Staff, and by any third party.

-15. For all Reconsideration Requests brought regarding staff action or inaction, the Board Governance Committee shall be delegated the authority by the Board of Directors to make a final determination and recommendation on the matter.
-Board consideration of the recommendation is not required.
-As the Board Governance Committee deems necessary, it may make recommendation to the Board for consideration and action.
-The Board Governance Committee's determination on staff action or inaction shall be posted on the Website.
-The Board Governance Committee's determination is final and establishes precedential value.

-16.The Board Governance Committee shall make a final determination or a recommendation to the Board with respect to a Reconsideration Request within thirty days following its receipt of the request, unless impractical, in which case it shall report to the Board the circumstances that prevented it from making a final recommendation and its best estimate of the time required to produce such a final determination or recommendation.
-The final recommendation shall be posted on ICANN's website.
+The Board Governance Committee shall make a final recommendation to the Board with respect to a Reconsideration Request within 30 days following its receipt of the Ombudsman’s evaluation (or 30 days following receipt of the Reconsideration Requests involving those matters for which the Ombudsman recuses himself), unless impractical, in which case it shall report to the Board the circumstances that prevented it from making a final recommendation and its best estimate of the time required to produce such a final recommendation.
+In any event, the Board Governance Committee shall endeavor to produce its final recommendation to the Board within 90 days of receipt of the request.
+The final recommendation of the Board Governance Committee shall be documented and promptly (i.e., as soon as practicable) posted on the Website and shall address each of the arguments raised in the Reconsideration Request.
+The Requestor may file a 10-page (double-spaced, 12-point font) document in rebuttal to the Board Governance Committee’s recommendation within 15 days of receipt of the recommendation, which shall also be promptly (i.e., as soon as practicable) posted to the Website and provided to the Board for its evaluation; provided, that such rebuttal shall: (i) be limited to rebutting or contradicting the issues raised in the Board Governance Committee’s final recommendation; and (ii) not offer evidence to support an argument made in the Requestor’s original Reconsideration Request that the Requestor could have provided when the Requestor initially submitted the Reconsideration Request.